SeeleyLogan/misc8/README.md

 ## Compiling

-For a quick compile-all: simply run `make` and all binaries will be placed in `./bin`
+For a quick compile-all: run `make` and all binaries will be placed in `./bin`

 If you want to only compile the emulator, `make emulator` will do the trick.

 ## Usage

+### Assembler

+The assembler takes two arguments: the input assembly file and the output binary file (program file).

+The input file is a required argument.
+Omitting the output argument will write the binary to `./program.bin`.

+I recommend looking at the `./examples/` to get an idea on how to create programs.
+There's also `./docs` you can read which will help as well.

+You can pass an assembly file to the MISC8 assembler by using the `-i` flag.

+> Example: \
+> `misc8_assembler -i./program.asm -o./program.bin`

+Or if you're using `make`

+> Example: \
+> `make run-emulator "ARGS=-i./program.asm -o./program.bin`

 ### Emulator

-After compiling, a binary with the name `misc8_emulator` should appear in the `./bin` folder.
-You can either call this binary directly or by using `make run-emulator`.

 The emulator takes one argument: the program file.

 The program file is where you write the MISC8 program to.
 It should be a binary file, not a text one.

-I recommend looking at the `./examples/emulator/` to get an idea on how to create programs.
-There's also `./docs` you can read which will help as well.
+I don't recommend writing them directly, use the assembler.

-You can pass a program file to the MISC8 by using the `-p` flag.
+You can pass a program file to the MISC8 emulator by using the `-i` flag.

 > Example: \
-> `misc8_emulator -p./program.bin`
+> `misc8_emulator -i./program.bin`

 Or if you're using `make`

 > Example: \
-> `make run-emulator "ARGS=-p./program.bin`
+> `make run-emulator "ARGS=-i./program.bin`

 ## Examples

 I try to demonstrate every feature of the MISC8 and its associated programs.
 I add these examples to `./examples`.

 Feel free to examples of your own and contribute them back, I love seeing what other people make!

+## Going Forward

+As stated before, I plan on writing a compiler for my computer.
+However, this project was slightly rushed and the code-quality isn't up to my standards.
+Therefore, I'll be re-writing the programs at at later date.

+I also plan on adding extensive documentation to `./docs` in the near future.
+Starting with how to program for the assembler.